tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Field with validation error

-Let the user know that there is a problem with the provided input.
-Note that errors are not displayed until the input has been interacted with, represented by the `touched` prop.
+Lets the user know that there is a problem with the provided input.

+Whenever possible, validate the input after the user has finished their interaction with a field (but not before).
+If the user does not interact with the field before the form is submitted, the input should be validated on submission of the form.
+Error messages should be removed as early as possible, ideally as the user is typing, so that the user can see when an error has been addressed.

+- use the `error` prop to provide a validation message to display to the user.
+The presence of a value indicates that the field is currently in an invalid state.
+- use the `touched` prop to indicate that the user has interacted with or has visited the field.
+This value is used to determine whether or not to show an error and helps to avoid overwhelming users with error messages for fields they have not interacted with.

+Note: Recipe doesn't maintain the value of `touched`, and instead expects the `touched` state to be managed within the application, typically via [formik](https://jaredpalmer.com/formik/) or another form validation library.

 ```jsx
 <EzFormLayout>